Learn how to make Homemade Thai Red Curry Paste so you can enjoy your favorite red curry recipes!

 Homemade Thai Red Curry Paste

-- 2 tablespoons fresh ginger (peeled and roughly chopped)
+- 2 tablespoon fresh ginger (peeled and roughly chopped)

 - 1 tablespoon lemongrass (lower 1/3 chopped)

-- 2 teaspoons kaffir lime (peeled and chopped (substitute orange peel))
+- 2 teaspoon kaffir lime (peeled and chopped (substitute orange peel))

 - 1/4 cup shallots (chopped)